 Many tour providers use small aircraft, so this isn’t for those who hate flying, and many also have weight and age restrictions.
 This is why I was once advised to travel often and extensively while young; many of the best things in this world require you being a bit more able-bodied and fit than average.

 If you’re nervous about flightseeing tours, you’re not alone.
 But trust me, it’s worth getting over your anxiety to see Alaska from above.

 Here are some great air tour providers:

-- Rust’s Flightseeing Tours, based in Anchorage, they provide flights all over the state.
+- Rust’s Flightseeing Tours, based in Anchorage, also provides flights all over the state.
 Their Discover Denali flight is $445 per person; they have bear-viewing tours starting at about $1000 per person.

 Picking Excursions Tip #2: Consider the Uniqueness of Experiences